How To Replace Garage Door Torsion Spring Tutorial

 Slowly unwind the spring with quarter turns.
 Do it slowly by inserting winding bars ¼ turn at the time.
 Most spring are wand about 30 times, that means 30 quarter turns.
 After spring has been completely unwound, the cables should become completely loose.

-Inspect and mark torsion shafttorsion tube removal
+Inspect and mark torsion shaft

 It is a good idea and practice to make some marking on the torsion tube before you start loosening the parts.
 With a permanent marker you may want to mark the spots where the cable drums are placed.
 This will help you install cable ends correctly.
 Inspect the torsion tube for any grinding marks or cuts.